icco/nanowrimo/novel.md

 Greg is stoked, this makes life so much easier he thinks.
 Now people can create subscribe-able realities!
 Greg creates a quick Wikipedia based reality.
 He changes the rules so that every object he points at, the first Wikipedia sentence is read into his ears.
 Fantastic.
 The contributor had provided a body replacement channel.
 He had set it so every horse now had a unicorn horn on it.

 Greg eagerly accepted the patch, and submit it to the build system to deploy to all glasses.
+In the next hour or two, HUD systems around the world would start updating to the latest version Greg had created.

+## Chapter Seven

+I hold a cover position as one of our teammates breaches the fence with some sort of laser cutting device.
+As soon as the hole has been created, we file through, one be one.
+Our snipper takes out a guard on one of the watch towers.
+When the second one walks around to check on the thud the guard's dead body made, he too takes a bullet directly through his scull.

+I take point as we navigate from parked truck to storage container to random building to more parked vehicles.
+I gain a nice pair of HUD glasses off the seat of an old Jeep.
+One of the other members of our infiltration squad finds some C4 in one of the soldiers lockers.
+All of us gain a few MREs and other random supplies.